In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

 To learn more about using the Jetpack plugin, go here:

-If you see widgets showing up on your blog sidebar that aren’t listed under your active sidebar in the Appearance > Widgets section, it’s because with some themes, until you add widgets to your sidebar menu, the theme will display its own default set of widgets.
+If you see widgets showing up on your blog sidebar that aren’t showing up under your active sidebar in your Appearance > Widgets section, it’s because with some themes, unless you add widgets to your sidebar, the theme will display its own default set of widgets.

-For example, this site displays widgets in the sidebar …
+For example, this site displays a couple of widgets in the blog sidebar …

-If you look in the Widgets area, however, no widgets have been added to any of the available widget areas …
+If you look in the Widgets area, however, you may find that no widgets have actually been added to the available widget areas …

-Once you add one or more widgets to an available widget area, the placeholder widgets will your new widgets will be used instead.
+As soon as you add one or more widgets to an active widget area, the placeholder widgets will your newly-added widgets will be used instead.

-Note: If you want no widgets to appear in your sidebar, either use a theme page template without a widgets layout or just add a blank Text widget to the sidebar navigation menu.
+Note: If you want nothing to appear in your sidebar navigation menu, either use a theme page template without a widgets layout or just add a blank Text widget to your sidebar.

-And default widgets will not show in the sidebar/footer section …
+And the default widgets will not appear in your sidebar/footer section …

 Widget Accessibility Mode

-As we have shown you in an earlier example, WordPress lets you easily and quickly reorganize how content displays in widgetized areas of your website sidebars, footers and navigation menus with just a few clicks of your mouse button, using drag-&-drop technology …
+As we have shown you previously, with WordPress you can easily reorder how content is displayed in widgetized areas of your site sidebars, footers and navigation menus with just a few clicks of your mouse button, using drag-&-drop technology …

-(Rearranging sidebar elements with widgets can improve user experience)
+(Rearrange sidebar layout with widgets to improve user experience)

-In the above screenshot, for example, you can see that we have quickly and easily reorganized the sidebar section by switching the search and testimonial sections.
-This is easily done by simply dragging and dropping the widget elements into different positions inside the sidebar widget area.
+In the above screenshot, for example, you can see that we have quickly and easily reorganized the site’s sidebar section by switching around the search and testimonial sections.
+This is easily done by simply dragging and dropping the widgets into different positions inside the sidebar widget area.

-Reorganizing sidebar elements using widgets can help improve user experience.
+Reorganizing sidebar layout with widgets can help to improve your site’s user experience.

-To enable Accessibility Mode, log into your administration area and navigate to the Widgets section …
+To enable Accessibility Mode, log into your WordPress admin and go to Appearance > Widgets …

 (WordPress Widgets – Screen Options)